-31. J. and M. are lesbian women from Venezuela.
+36. J. and M. are lesbian women from Venezuela.
 They both speak Spanish and live in a suburb of Chicago, Illinois.
-(21-0152224) (21-0152225)
+(21-0152224, 21-0152225)

-From a young age, J. was bullied in school by peers who suspected that she was a lesbian.
-J's family was extremely religious, and when they learned of her sexual orientation, they beat and attempted to exorcise her before kicking her out of the house.
+From a young age, J. was bullied in school by peers who suspected that she is a lesbian.
+J's family was extremely religious, and when they found out about her sexual orientation, they attempted to exorcise her and beat her.
+J.'s family kicked her out of the house.
 Around 2019, J. moved to Chile to be with M., a Venezuelan woman she met online.
-M.'s family had fled Venezuela due to her dad's work and civil unrest at the time.
-M. had also previously participated in protests in Venezuela.
-M. had previously attempted to enter the U.S. in 2019, but she was detained at the airport and returned to Venezuela.
+M.'s family fled Venezuela due to her dad's work and unrest in Venezuela.
+She also had previously participated in protests in Venezuela.
+M. attempted to enter the U.S. in 2019; M. was detained at the airport and returned to Venezuela.
 She then went to Chile.
 In Chile, J. and M. were called homophobic slurs and were attacked by a group of men.
-They decided to come to the United States in order to live safely and freely.
-They entered the U.S. and were detained in August 2021.
-Upon being released from detention, both J. and M. were issued Notices to Appear (NTAs) by the Department of Homeland Security (DHS), but they have not yet been filed with the immigration court.
-Until their NTAs are filed with the court, USCIS retains initial jurisdiction over their cases.
-NIJC timely filed J.'s and M.'s skeletal asylum applications with USCIS.
-Once their NTAs are filed with the court, they will be placed into court proceedings.
-With NIJC support, pro bono attorneys will need to argue that there is not a firm resettlement issue in their case due to lack of permanent residency status in Chile.
-All filings will be due 15 days prior to their merits hearing, which has not yet been scheduled.
+J. and M. decided to come to the United States in order to live safely and freely.
+They entered the US and were detained in August 2021.
+Upon being released from detention both J. and M. received Notices to Appear (NTAs) but they have not yet been filed with the court.
+While firm resettlement may be an issue, J. and M. did not have permanent status in Chile and were also harmed there.
+NIJC filed J.'s and M.'s skeletal asylum application with USCIS in August 2022 and expects the Chicago Asylum Office will refer these cases to immigration court in the near future.
+All affidavits and supporting materials for J.s and M.'s cases will be due 15 days prior to their individual merits hearing.
+If J., M., and pro bono counsel agree, counsel can file a motion to set this case for merits once it has been referred to the immigration court.